 Reinaldo Alicea, Board Member

-Reinaldo is an operations manager with over 18 years of experience managing global business operations for United Parcel Service (UPS).
-His experience in operations has defined him as a skilled operator with strengths in problem solving, self-development, and team building that has been fostered over many years of cross-functional involvement.
+Since 2002, Reinaldo has taken on a variety of roles for United Parcel Service (UPS), and is currently the Package Division Manager for South Florida.
+His experience has defined him as a skilled operator with strengths in problem solving, self-development, and team building that has been fostered over many years of cross-functional involvement.
 Reinaldo is also currently a board member, treasurer and business advisor for The Lotus Children (TLC).
 In addition to his professional roles, has a long history of being deeply immersed in community leadership activities as exemplified by a career-long involvement with the United Way, the Cuban National Council (CNC), the Hispanics Inspiring Student's Performance and Achievement (HISPA) program, and the Latino Business Resource Group.
 His mentorship role across these organizations have allowed Reinaldo to positively affect the lives of youth in his community.
 He is extremely proud of his role within TLC and looks forward to making a lasting impact for special needs children.